 The bit TOV0 is set (one) when an overflow occurs in Timer/Counter0.
 TOV0 is cleared by hardware when executing the corresponding interrupt handling vector.
 Alternatively, TOV0 is cleared by writing a logic one to the flag.
 When the SREG I-bit, TOIE0 (Timer/Counter0 Overflow Interrupt Enable), and TOV0 are set (one), the Timer/Counter0 Overflow interrupt is executed.
-In phase correct PWM mode, this bit is set when Timer/Counter0 changes counting direction at 0x00.
+In phase correct PWM mode, this bit is set when Timer/Counter0 changes counting direction at \$00.

-Bit 0 - OCF0: Output Compare Flag 0
+• Bit 0 - OCF0: Output Compare Flag 0

 The OCF0 bit is set (one) when a compare match occurs between the Timer/Counter0 and the data in OCR0 - Output Compare Register0.
 OCF0 is cleared by hardware when executing the corresponding interrupt handling vector.
 Alternatively, OCF0 is cleared by writing a logic one to the flag.
-When the I-bit in SREG, OCIE0 (Timer/Counter0 Compare match Interrupt Enable), and OCF0 are set (one), the Timer/Counter0 Compare Match Interrupt is executed.
+When the I-bit in SREG, OCIE0 (Timer/Counter0 Compare match Interrupt Enable), and OCF0 are set (one), the Timer/Counter0 Compare match Interrupt is executed.

-Timer/Counter0, Timer/Counter1, and Timer/Counter3 Prescalers
+Timer/Counter0 and Timer/Counter1 Prescalers

-Timer/Counter3, Timer/Counter1, and Timer/Counter0 share the same prescaler module, but the Timer/Counters can have different prescaler settings.
-The description below applies to Timer/Counter3, Timer/Counter1, and Timer/Counter0.
+Timer/Counter1 and Timer/Counter0 share the same prescaler module, but the Timer/Counters can have different prescaler settings.
+The description below applies to both Timer/Counter1 and Timer/Counter0.